POLITICAL CAMPAIGNS and ADVISORY

 Senator Hatch accepted an invitation, extended by Marie on behalf of the Association of American Editorial Cartoonists, to keynote the major Saturday night event at the organization's 1997 national convention in Orlando, two months later.
 From there, the conversations led to projects for the senator including all aspects of campaign branding, design, writing and ultimately serving as creative and Internet director for his presidential primary campaign in 1999 and successful U.S. Senate reëlection campaign in 2000.
 The campaign set a record for online donations in the incipient days of Internet campaigning, leading to contributing two chapters and cover design for The Political Consultants’ Online Fundraising Primer (The George Washington University, 2004).

 In 2001, Marie and Internet entrepreneur, CEO and social activist Steve Rosenbaum launched Politikos, an interactive, customizable website and online fundraising/contribution reporting offering at the leading cusp of Internet politics.
-With Senator Hatch's open endorsement, Marie, who is politically unaffiliated, spent time for Politikos and other projects with Senators Joe Biden, Edward M. Kennedy, Barbara Boxer, Jay Rockefeller, Max Cleland, Gordon Smith, Robert Bennett, Mike Crapo, Republican National Committee chairman Ed Gillespie in Washington, D.C.
+With Senator Hatch's open endorsement, Marie, who is politically unaffiliated, spent time for Politikos and other projects with Senators Joe Biden, Edward M. Kennedy, Barbara Boxer, Jay Rockefeller, Max Cleland, Gordon Smith, Robert Bennett, Mike Crapo, Republican National Committee chairman Ed Gillespie and members of the House.
 Interest quickly expanded to Maryland Senator Barbara Mikulski, mayoral candidates in Seattle, and issues campaigns in California.
-The terrorist attacks of September 11, 2001 occurred only six weeks after Marie's meetings at the Capitol.
 Woolf and Rosenbaum enjoyed using Abraham Lincoln as their "winning candidate."
 The presentation holds up remarkably well, 20 years after the incipient Internet's "webmasters" and "search engine positioning."
 UX, anyone?